Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

 In natural language processing (NLP) tasks, researchers adapt the concept from mathematics by treating documents as vectors, to obtain the similarity between two documents.
 TF-IDF~\cite{TFIDF} is a common numerical statistic designed to reflect the relative importance of words in a document corpus, and thus it can be adapted to convert documents into vectors.
 By doing so, the similarity between two documents can be represented as the similarity of two vectors, and we choose cosine similarity as the most common one.
 If the average similarity between a crawled privacy policy and three ground-truth generated privacy policies is greater than a threshold $\beta$, we consider it a match, i.e., could be created by the current APPG.
 If a privacy policy matches more than one APPG, we take the one with the highest similarity.
 To define the value of $\beta$, we first calculate the document similarities between the three generated privacy policies of each APPG as an initial value.
 We then randomly sampled 100 privacy policies that are generated by one of 10 APPGs based on fingerprint keyword searching and evaluate the similarities compared to the three generated privacy policies of each APPG to fine-tune the $\beta$.
 Based on our data, we empirically set $\beta = 0.75$.

-\textbf{Results.} We employ the proposed methods to provide an estimation of the market penetration of APPGs.
-Among 46,472 valid privacy policy documents from apps at the Google Play Store, as shown in Table~\ref{tab_market}, we find 6.6\% (3,066) privacy policies are highly likely generated by one of these APPGs by using fingerprint keyword searching and 18.1\% (8,425) by using document similarity comparison.
-We also check the intersection size, which is 4.4\% (2,042), indicating that these two methods are complementary to each other.
-We further compute the union of the previous two methods, which is \textbf{20.1\%} (9,332), as the possible overall market occupancy ratio.
+\textbf{Results.} We employed the proposed methods to provide an estimation of the market penetration of APPGs.
+Among 46,472 valid privacy policy documents from apps at the Google Play Store, as shown in Table~\ref{tab_market}, we found 6.6\% (3,066) privacy policies are highly likely generated by one of the APPGs by using fingerprint keyword searching and 18.1\% (8,425) by using document similarity comparison.
+We also checked the intersection size, which is 4.4\% (2,042), indicating that these two methods are complementary to each other.
+The union of the previous two methods is \textbf{20.1\%} (9,332), indicating an upper bound on possible market occupancy ratio.
 Overall, the results show that APPGs do play a considerable role in the current mobile app market.

 Figure~\ref{fig_APPGcount} presents the market occupation for each APPG.
-We can see that APPG \#2 \textit{App Privacy Policy Generator} is the most popular APPG, and it could be attributed to its free of charge and registration, with intermediate recognition of data use and best readability score.
-In addition, we notice that popular APPGs generally have a low level/do not support or an intermediate level/partially support on all dimensions.
-Users may prefer to select easy-to-use tools rather than spend extra time learning how to master a sophisticated single-use APPG.
+We can see that APPG \#2 \textit{App Privacy Policy Generator} dominates as the most popular APPG, with a 72.7\% adoption rate.
+It could be attributed to its free-of-charge and registration, low complexity, and best readability score. \#1 \textit{Iubenda} and \#5 \textit{App Privacy Policy} also take decent market shares. \#10 \textit{Lawpath} is the least used APPG in our data, perhaps related to its price to use of \$199 for one privacy policy document, which is the highest among all APPGs.
+We notice popular APPGs generally have a low level or partial support on all data practice dimensions, therefore, we conclude that users may prefer to select easy-to-use tools rather than spend extra time learning how to master a sophisticated but more functional APPG.
 However, the ease of use of APPGs may come at the cost of a potentially-higher risk to breach privacy regulations.
-Additionally, \#1 \textit{Iubenda} and \#5 \textit{App Privacy Policy} also take decent market shares. \#10 \textit{Lawpath} is the least used APPG in our data since its price to use is \$199 for one privacy policy document, which is the highest among all APPGs.